2020–2021 Belarusian protests: Attacks on journalists and censorship

 During the 2020 Belarusian presidential election, reports of attacks increased.
 On 23 July, Lukashenko stated during a meeting with the leaders of the country's economic bloc, that his main concern was that the BBC and Radio Free Europe/Radio Liberty had encouraged riots while streaming protests.
 Lukashenko also threatened to expel media and ban them from reporting on the election.

 On 9–11 August, several independent journalists were arrested in Minsk, Brest, and Babruisk.
 According to a statement by the Belarusian Association of Journalists, on 10 August, internal troops and other government forces deliberately shot rubber bullets at independent journalists in Minsk (including TUT.BY and Nasha Niva).
 The journalists wore special high visibility jackets and had personal IDs.
 Nasha Niva editor-in-chief (also wearing a jacket) disappeared during the night.
 He managed to send an SOS SMS message to his wife, saying he was arrested.
 His fate was unknown as of 13:30 local time, and the Nasha Niva website was not updated for several hours after his presumed arrest.
 Several journalists, including foreigners, were slightly injured during the suppression of the protests.
 A rubber bullet hit the plastic ID of Getty Images' photojournalist Michal Fridman.
 Several Russian journalists from both official media and Internet projects were arrested but released soon after.

 On 10 August, local journalists reported problems with all major communication platforms and pro-opposition websites.

 On 11 August, it was reported that police officers and other government agents forcibly took away memory cards from journalists' devices.
 They also forced them to delete photos or crushed their cameras.
 BBC News Russia reported that three of its journalists were beaten by the government forces that night while covering the protests.
 Russian journalist Nikita Telizhenko was heavily beaten in Belarusian jail: he was arrested in Minsk and sent to Zhodzina because of jails' overcrowding in Minsk.
 In Zhodzina he was beaten on his kidneys, legs, and neck, but he was soon released at the Russian embassy's request.
-Arrested Russian journalist Artyom Vazhenkov was reported to be accused of mass rioting (up to 15 years of prison in Belarus).
+Arrested Russian journalist Artyom Vazhenkov was reported to be accused of mass rioting (punishable by up to 15 years of prison in Belarus).

 On 12 August, Belsat journalist Jauhien Merkis was arrested in Homel while covering the protests.
 Even though he was there as a journalist, the next day, the local court sentenced him to 15 days in jail for "participation in an unauthorized mass event".
 He was released soon after, but on 21 August he was arrested again and was given 5 days in jail.
 Journalist Ruslan Kulevich from Hrodna, arrested on 11 August, was freed on 14 August with fractures of both hands.